AswinpAshok/SegmentedView/README.md

 # SegmentedView

-This is my attempt to port [iOS segmented control](https://developer.apple.com/ios/human-interface-guidelines/controls/segmented-controls/) to android
+This is my attempt to port [iOS segmented control](https://developer.apple.com/ios/human-interface-guidelines/controls/segmented-controls/) to android.

+Currently only horizontal orientation is supported.

 ## Screnshot